Reshetnyak/toolbox/getPropIfExist/README.md

 var str = getPropIfExist('12_hello - there 00.  first  [0]', serverResponse);
 ```

-## What is I need to find property or element if is undefined
+## What if I need to look for undefined property or element?

 There is third boolean parameter for this purposes.
 It's falsy by default.
 To differentiate found `undefined` value there is function property `notFound`.